Downlink Scheduling over Markovian Fading Channels: Numerical Results

 We let $\bm x, \bm y \in \mathcal{Z}$ be initial values of $\bm Z^N[0]$ that are selected to be two extreme points in the state space to exhibit the uniformity of $\Gamma^N_{\bm x}(\epsilon)$ to the initial state.
 Specifically, state $\bm x$ corresponds to the case when all the users have just observed their channels to be in OFF state, i.e., with belief value $b^k_{0,1}$, $k=1,2$.
 And $\bm y$ corresponds to the case when all users have no initial observation of their channels state history, i.e., with belief value $b^k_s$, $k=1,2$.

 We examine the average value of hitting time $\Gamma_{\bm x}^N(\epsilon)$ and $\Gamma^N_{\bm y}(\epsilon)$ with a very small neighborhood $\epsilon{=}0.005$, when the number of users $N$ grows from $10{\times} 10^3$ to $500{\times}10^3$.
 As indicated in Fig.~\ref{fig:recur_time}, for both cases, the average time of hitting the $\epsilon$ neighborhood first decreases with $N$, and then \emph{converges} and stays almost the same as $N$ scales up.
 This is especially intriguing.
 The rationale behind this phenomenon is as follows.
 Under Whittle's Index Policy, a total number of $\alpha N$ users are activated at each time slot.
 Therefore, for relatively small number of users, the amount of probabilistic belief state transitions, as well as the amount of system states in the neighborhood, increases with $N$, leading to a higher chance of hitting the desired neighborhood $\Omega_{\epsilon}(\vec{\bm \zeta}^{\alpha}_{\bm \gamma})$ and smaller value of hitting time.
 However, the belief update of each user contributes to the $1/N$ change of the system state $\bm Z^N[t]$, which decreases with $N$.
 Therefore, as $N$ further increases, the \emph{total amount of transitions} of the system state ${\bm Z}^N[t]$ due to channel state feedback is roughly $\alpha N \cdot 1/N=\alpha$, which is invariant of $N$.
-This result, along with many other numerical experiments we have conducted that lead to the same observation, gives verification to Assumption $\Psi$.
+Table~\ref{tab:tab4} illustrates the average value of hitting time $\Gamma_{\bm x}^N(\epsilon)$ and $\Gamma^N_{\bm y}(\epsilon)$ under a variety of randomly generated system parameters when $1\%$ convergence is reached as $N$ scales.
+These result shows that the hitting time is bounded and hence of verifies Assumption $\Psi$.